Are you 13 - 25 and interested in film, art and creative technology?

 - Be offered internship/work experience opportunities.

-We are currently working on Innovation Labs, a large scale project presented and funded by Comic Relief, The Paul Hamlyn Foundation and Nominet Trust.
+In Hand is part of Innovation Labs, a large scale project presented and funded by Comic Relief, The Paul Hamlyn Foundation and Nominet Trust.

 Freehand offers a wide range of workshops and projects tailored to your young people's needs.